jsfiddle/jsfiddle-users/index.rst

 compatibility.* [Interview]_

 .. note::
-   This documentation is a work in progress, if you think it should be changed please send issues or fix it on http://github.com/zalun/jsFddle-Documentation
+   This documentation is a work in progress.
+If you're interested in contributing to jsFiddle's documentation please open an `issue <http://github.com/zalun/jsFiddle-Documentation/issues>`_ Feel free to edit it on `GitHub <http://github.com/zalun/jsFiddle-Documentation>`_

 Contents:

 .. toctree::
    :maxdepth: 2

+   use/index.rst
+   api/index.rst
+   framework_support.srt

 * :ref:`search`